 - If you are unsure, please keep your child home until you have received appropriate medical clearance

-Attached is information from the LA Public Health Department on what you need to know regarding the Coronavirus.
+Please visit the LA Public Health Department to get more information regarding the Coronavirus.
 Also, please note that there is a fake letter circulating via social media regarding a potential outbreak of the virus in the South Bay.
 This information is INCORRECT.
 Please continue to rely on direct information from legitimate sources such as the Centers for Disease Control (CDC) and the LA County Public Health Department.

 As always, our number one priority is the health and safety of all our students and staff.
 If we continue to work together and follow health guidelines, we can keep our community healthy.
 We will continue to monitor this matter and will communicate with you should we receive any updated information.